sooriyaarachchi/pybites.github.io-src/content/pep8.md

 Using a linter tool is the best way to remind/ train yourself.
 Just google for plugins / integration with your favorite editor.

 Any feedback, questions or experiences, use the comments below.

+__Update 25th of Oct 2017__: there is actually a very nice stylized presentation of PEP8, created by Kenneth Reitz: [http://pep8.org/](http://pep8.org/)

 ---